-This page contains software for reception of the new GOES-R series (e.g. GOES-16 and up) combined HRIT/EMWIN downlink broadcast with a simple software-based radio receiver to process the received radio frequency signal from an antenna and demodulator.
-This software is compatible with existing GOES 13, 14, and 15 LRIT and EMWIN reception.
+This page contains software for reception of the new GOES-R Series HRIT/EMWIN downlink broadcast with a simple software-based radio receiver to process the received radio frequency signal from an antenna and demodulator.
+This software is compatible with GOES-13, 14, and 15 LRIT and EMWIN reception.

 A user needs a USB drive with a minimum 4 GB, (16 GB USB 3.0 recommended) storage capacity.
 Follow the instruction on how to create the live USB drive in the PDF document in the first link below.
 The process uses free software to create the live USB drive.
 Once the user has created the bootable USB drive, a personal computer (PC) needs to be restarted and the USB drive must be selected to reboot the PC.
 Depending upon the PC or operating system, you either have to press the ESC key at boot time to access the computer’s BIOS configuration and select the booting priorities (make sure the USB drive is selected before the computer’s hard drive) or press the F9 key to select the device (e.g., USB drive) to boot the PC.
 Note that boot up from USB drives is currently not available on the Apple Mac Operating System (OS).
 This instruction assumes you are not using a MAC OS.

-As discussed elsewhere on this website, frequencies and bandwidth values are different for direct broadcasts from legacy GOES (13, 14, and 15) versus GOES-R series (GOES 16 and up).
-Please assure your equipment and/or settings account for these differences, if required.
+As discussed elsewhere on this website, frequencies and bandwidth values are different for direct broadcasts from previous GOES (13, 14, and 15) versus the GOES-R Series.
+Please ensure your equipment and/or settings account for these differences, if required.

 |Downlink Service Name||Spacecraft Series||Center Frequency (MHz)||Bandwidth|